Bill Callahan (musician): Personal life

-Though he was born in Maryland, Callahan's family spent a total of eight years living in Knaresborough in England's North Riding of Yorkshire, with a four-year return to Maryland from 1969 to 1973.
+Born in Maryland, Callahan's family spent eight years in Knaresborough in the North Riding of Yorkshire, with a four-year return to Maryland from 1969 to 1973.
 His parents worked as language analysts for the National Security Agency.
-He currently lives in Austin, TX.
+He currently lives in Austin, Texas.

 In 2013, he became engaged to photographer and filmmaker Hanly Banks; they were married the next year.
 Their son, Bass, was born in March 2015.
-They also have a daughter that was born in 2019 or 2020.
+They also have a daughter born in either 2019 or 2020.

 Books

 In July 2010 Drag City published Callahan's Letters to Emma Bowlcut, an epistolary novel.

 A book of photographs of Callahan by Chris Taylor, titled The Life and Times of William Callahan, was released in January 2013.

 In October 2014, a collection of ink drawings by Callahan and lyrics spanning his first album as Smog, to Dream River was released, titled I Drive a Valence.